samueljens/myrepo/content/about/_index.md

   #github: YOUR_NAME
   #google_scholar: YOUR_NAME
   #twitch: YOUR_NAME
-  linkedin: samuel-jens-472040a0/
+  linkedin: samuel-jens/
   #twitter: SamuelAJens
 title: about
 ---

 **Hello and welcome,**

+I am currently a research associate at the Center for News, Technology & Innovation.

 I am a recent PhD graduate from the Department of Political Science at Stony Brook University.
-My dissertation measures risk aversion of elected officials in the U.S. Congress using speeches (text) from the *Congressional Record*.
-My committee is chaired by Professor Ryan Vander Wielen and includes Professor Michael Peress and Professor Stanley Feldman.
+I remain an adjuct lecturer at Stony Brook.
+My dissertation measured risk aversion of elected officials in the U.S. Congress using speeches (text) from the *Congressional Record*.
+My committee was chaired by Professor Ryan Vander Wielen and included Professor Michael Peress and Professor Stanley Feldman.

-The first chapter of my dissertation presents a methods-based approach for measuring traits of legislators using text/speech data.
-My second and third chapters examine how risk aversion influences the progressive ambition of House members and their legislative styles, respectively.
+The first chapter of my dissertation presented a methods-based approach for measuring traits of legislators using text/speech data.
+My second and third chapters examined how risk aversion influences the progressive ambition of House members and their legislative styles, respectively.

 Outside of school, I enjoy biking, camping, and GT3/4 racing.